+- Establishing remote connections on page 27

-- Creating a synchronization project on page 67 - Configuring synchronization on page 73 - · Menu items on page 14 - Working with an encrypted database on page 31 - Run Synchronization Editor without target system connection on page 30
+- Creating a synchronization project on page 68

+- Configuring synchronization on page 74

+- · Menu items on page 14

+- Working with an encrypted database on page 32

 Run Synchronization Editor without target system connection

 Sometimes is not necessary to access the connected system with the Synchronization Editor.
 In this case the Synchronization Editor can be run with a disconnected target system connection.
 For example, connection configurations can be viewed and edited without the One Identity Manager attempting to connect to the system in question.
 However, Synchronization Editor functions, which absolutely require a system connection, cannot be run or cannot be run correctly with it.